astropy/pyvo/docs/registry/index.rst

 The idea is that in notebook-like interfaces you can pick resources by title, description, and perhaps the access mode (“interface”) offered.
-In the list of interfaces, ignore any ``#aux``; it is a minor VO technicality, and you can construct :py:class:`pyvo.dal.TAPService`-s (say) from ``tap#aux`` interfaces.
+In the list of interfaces, you will sometimes spot an ``#aux`` after a standard id; this is a minor VO technicality that you can in practice ignore.
+For instance, you can simply construct :py:class:`pyvo.dal.TAPService`-s from ``tap#aux`` interfaces.

-Once you have found a resource you would like to query, pick it by index (which, obviously will not be stable across time; use a resource's ivoid to recover it later; cf. the :py:class:`pyvo.registry.Ivoid` constraint).
-Use the ``get_service`` method of :py:class:`pyvo.registry.RegistryResource` to obtain a DAL service object.
-To query the fourth match using simple conesearch, you would thus say::
+Once you have found a resource you would like to query, pick it by index (which, obviously will not be stable across multiple executions.
+Use a resource's ivoid to identify resources over multiple runs of a programme; cf. the :py:class:`pyvo.registry.Ivoid` constraint).
+Use the ``get_service`` method of :py:class:`pyvo.registry.RegistryResource` to obtain a DAL service object for a particular sort of interface.
+To query the fourth match using simple cone search, you would thus say::

   >>> resources[4].get_service("conesearch").search(pos=(120, 73), sr=1)